-Consider a chance experiment where the die below is rolled, and this spinner is spun.
+Consider a chance experiment where you roll the die below and spin this spinner.

 Each of these spinning sections is not equally likely.
 But there are, in fact, four sections.
 How many different outcomes of this experiment are possible?

 In fact, that's what the fundamental counting principle says.
-It says if you do two chance experiments, A and B, the experiment A has x potential outcomes.
-And experiment b has y potential outcomes.
-Then there are x times y potential outcomes when A and B are done together.
+It says if you do two chance experiments, A and B, then experiment A has x potential outcomes and experiment B has y potential outcomes.
+It follows, then, that there are x times y potential outcomes when experiments A and B are performed together.

-The fundamental counting principal can actually extend this beyond just two experiments.
-It can extend it to three, or four, or five, or however many experiments being conducted together by simply multiplying the number of potential outcomes for each consecutive experiment.
-In the case of the die, there were 6 outcomes and 4 outcomes for the spinner, therefore there were 24 potential outcomes.
+The fundamental counting principal can actually extend beyond just two experiments.
+It can extend to three, four, five, or however many experiments are being conducted together, by simply multiplying the number of potential outcomes for each consecutive experiment.
+In the example above, there were 6 outcomes for the die and 4 outcomes for the spinner, so there were 6 times 4, or 24 potential outcomes.

 The first child could be a boy or a girl.
 If you start with a boy, you could have another boy, and the third child could be a girl.
 Another outcome is that you could have three boys.

 If you start with a girl, the second and third child could both be boys.
 Another outcome could be that you have two girls, then have a boy.